Explore Historical Attractions in Boston

 Faneuil Hall is one of Boston, Massachusetts’s most iconic historic attractions.
 Located in the heart of downtown near Quincy Market, it has been a gathering place for Americans since 1742.
 It was built by wealthy merchant Peter Faneuil as a gift to the people of Boston and was designed by architect Charles Bulfinch.
 The building is best known as a center for political debate and civic engagement.

 Faneuil Hall remains an important part of Boston’s history and culture today.
-It is open to visitors who can explore the building, including the iconic Great Hall, where many famous speeches were given.
+It is open to visitors, who can explore the building, including the iconic Great Hall, where many famous speeches have been delivered.
 There are also various shops and restaurants to explore in this bustling tourist destination.
 The grounds outside offer several statues, memorials, and monuments commemorating Boston’s past.

 The burial ground is also home to many interesting monuments, including the “Old Corner” monument, which marks the original site of Benjamin Franklin’s printing house.
 Visiting the Granary Burial Ground is a great way to understand Boston’s past and learn about some of its most influential figures.

 Throughout its long history, many famous figures have been buried on the grounds, including John Winthrop, an influential leader of the Massachusetts Bay Colony, and Mary Chilton Winslow, one of the first women to step off the Mayflower.
-Attracting visitors worldwide, this cemetery is a remarkable reminder of Boston’s long history.
+This cemetery, which attracts visitors worldwide, is a remarkable reminder of Boston’s long history.

 Bunker Hill Monument